 If you and your bike are on auto pilot, cruise mode on the trails around home base, having done the same circuits many times over this spring and summer, why not take your cycling to the next level and pedal somewhere new.There are plenty of trail and ride options closer than you think and scattered around south western Ontario, meaning you won’t have to travel far to get there.
 With lots to see and do trail side or nearby, slow down and enjoy a day trip out or longer, while escaping the crowds and getting off the beaten track.
-See if you can’t check some of these great rides off this summer, a shorter or longer version, every ride is a great one.
+See if you can’t check some of these great rides off this fall, a shorter or longer version, every ride is a great one.

 Caledonia Riverside Rotary Trail – Haldimand County

 Explore the tranquil natural beauty of the Grand River, near Caledonia, on this 6km linear Riverside Trail.
 Ride out from town or park at trailhead parking at either end to enjoy this gravel trail that follows the east shoreline of the Grand.
 If you are looking to ride a little further, check out the Green Route along the western bank, and amend the 71km looped route to suit your ride length preference.
 Be sure to stop in town post ride at the long established and bicycle friendly Oasis Drive-In eatery and enjoy a burger or ice cream on its shaded patio.

 Starting in either Delhi or Simcoe, ride the 14km Delhi Rail Trail both ways through the pretty farmlands that straddle the trail north and south.
 Take a 300m detour half way to stop for refreshments at the New Limburg Brewery set in a most unique location, a converted old school now brewing Belgium style ales.
 For a longer ride, in Simcoe connect to the 11km Lynn Valley Rail Trail for a roll to Lake Erie, the beach and town of Port Dover.

 Whistlestop Trail – St. Thomas & Elgin County